babbtx/paz-demo-fakebank-ui/README.md

 * `OAUTH2_CLIENT_ID` matches your assigned Client ID in PingOne
 * `OAUTH2_AUTHORIZATION_URL` is your PingOne tenant authorization URL
 * `OPEN_BANKING_BASE_URL` is the base URL of the Bank API.
 The default is `https://babbtx-aspsp.herokuapp.com`.
 You would change this if you deployed your own copy of the Bank API or if you are proxying the Bank API through another API Gateway or PingAuthorize.
 * `OPEN_BANKING_API_NAMESPACE` is the OpenBanking API path, relative to the base URL.
 The default is `OpenBanking/v2`.
-You might change this is you are proxying the Bank API through another API Gateawy or PingAuthorize.
+You might change this is you are proxying the Bank API through another API Gateway or PingAuthorize.
 * `PERMISSIONS_URL` is the full URL to the "permissions API" used after application login in order to detmerine the user's feature-level permissions.
 There is no default, which makes the application use default permissions.
 If you deployed your own copy of the Bank API, you would change this to something like `https://your.herokuapp.com/private/permissions`

 For example, to run against your own deployed Bank API and use the "permissions check" feature after login: